WIN-Services/backend-interview/README.md

 - I have used Ajv validators for Schema Validation thus when client sent request from req.body or whatever the datatype should be same as mentioned in input schema validator.

--otherwise it show validation error. i.e datatype sent by client should be same as schema Validator.
+- Otherwise it show validation error. i.e datatype sent by client should be same as schema Validator.
 It will avoid several security breaches.

 # Changes for Production:
 - For production,need to encrypt sensitive data such as database configurations more precisely,encrypt 'config.json' file & stored it into '.env' file.